zaoyang/30-days-of-web-development/day-11/day-11.cq.md

 ![](public/assets/multiple.gif)

-Keep playing around with editing the CSS via the DevTools, and if you'd like you can do the same things we did here but on the "css-practice.html" using your text editor.
-You are now equipped with enough knowledge to make things look a bit prettier or a whole-heck-of a lot uglier.
+Keep playing around with editing the CSS via the DevTools.
+And, if you want to take it up a notch, apply the same CSS we did via the DevTools, but this time in your text editor.
+Just open the "css-practice.html" file in your text editor and use a combination of Inline or Internal styles to add the CSS.

+Congratulations 👏 , you are now equipped with enough knowledge to make things look prettier or a whole-heck-of a lot uglier.

 Remember, the DevTools are available on all web pages.
 Go ahead and modify any CSS you can find on any of your favorite websites.
-Modifying CSS or HTML in the DevTools is just changing your view; you can't break anything so have fun.
+Modifying CSS or HTML in the DevTools is just changing your view; you can't break anything, so have fun.

-Here's my rendition of Google's landing page if I were in charge of design.
+Here, for example, is my rendition of Google's landing page if I were in charge of design.
+All done via the DevTools.

 ![](public/assets/google.png)

 In the next article, we'll look at a concept in CSS called **Selector Specificity** - say that 3 times fast 😬.